Estimate Time5 min

 This account works well for freelancers and solo entrepreneurs, and for businesses with employees (as long as the owners don't mind making the same percentage contribution for the employees that they make for themselves).
 The SEP IRA is generally easy and inexpensive to set up and maintain.

-Things to keep in mind The deadline to set up and fund the account is the federal income tax filing deadline.
+Things to keep in mind The deadline to set up and fund the account is the federal income tax filing deadline for the business, with extensions as applicable.

 Self-employed 401(k)